google/wuffs/doc/glossary.md

 A unit of time.
 One [flick](https://github.com/OculusVR/Flicks) (frame-tick) is `1 / 705_600_000` of a second.

+#### Hermetic Function

+A function that can modify only local state (to store the result of computation), not global or system state.
+See the [hermeticity](/doc/note/hermeticity.md) note for more details.

 #### Interval Arithmetic

 Arithmetic on numerical ranges.
 See the [interval